smth-to-smb/owncloud_quickstart/readme.md

 You can download ownCloud mobile app from Google Play and App Store.

+The first time you run ownCloud app, it will asks you to provide your ownCloud server URL and credentials for your account.

-For Android, go to [Using the ownCloud Android App](https://doc.owncloud.com/android/) page.
+To learn more about Android app, go to [Using the ownCloud Android App](https://doc.owncloud.com/android/) page.

-For iOS, visit [Using the ownCloud iOS App](https://doc.owncloud.com/ios/) page.
+For more information about iOS app, visit [Using the ownCloud iOS App](https://doc.owncloud.com/ios/) page.